 Tragically Hip, Feist, Roch Voisine and Loverboy members to be inducted into the Canadian Songwriters Hall of Fame

-The Canadian Songwriters Hall of Fame will induct the Tragically Hip, Feist, Roch Voisine, and Loverboy's primary songwriters in its 2026 class, recognizing their contributions to Canadian music.
-The announcement coincides with Feist and Tragically Hip guitarist Paul Langlois performing at a Toronto benefit concert.
-The induction ceremony is set for September 26 at Massey Hall in Toronto.
-Each honoree has played a significant role in shaping Canada's musical landscape across rock, pop, and bilingual songwriting.
+The Canadian Songwriters Hall of Fame will induct the Tragically Hip, Feist, Roch Voisine, and Loverboy's chief songwriters in its 2026 class.
+The announcement coincides with Feist and Tragically Hip member Paul Langlois performing at a Toronto benefit concert.
+The induction ceremony is scheduled for September 26 at Massey Hall in Toronto.

 Opening excerpt (first ~120 words) tap to expand